 2. Basic Stretching & Twisting

 Once you’re regular into your walking, you can start with some basic stretches and revoke your muscles.
 To act on your upper body, you can try some twisting exercises.
-Keep your exercises light and make sure you don’t get too exhausted by the
+Keep your exercises light and make sure you don’t get too exhausted by the exercises.
+After all, you just gave birth to a whole human.

 3. Pelvic Floor Exercises